sjsouvik/Interview-tasks/admin-ui/README.md

 ## Run Tests

-To run the tests, execute
+To run the tests and show test coverage, execute

 ```
-npm test
+npm run coverage
 ```

+Currently, the test coverage is > 80%

 ## Build the app for production